godaddy/gasket/docs/upgrade-to-6.md

 console.log(gasketData.something); // interesting
 ```

+_Impacted Plugins/Packages: `@gasket/data`_

+### How to Add to Gasket Data

-To make data available for server-side rendering, plugins should add to the `res.locals.gasketData` object:
+There are 2 ways to add data to the Gasket Data object:

+1. Add to the `res.locals.gasketData` object on the server:

 ```js
 // ssr-example.js